WilhelmRosental/WilhelmRosental/README.md

 Hi there!
 I’m a passionate fullstack developer crafting web experiences with clean code, solid architecture, and a touch of good design.

-I love turning complex ideas into scalable, maintainable applications — whether it’s building powerful backends or smooth, reactive UIs.
+I love turning complex ideas into scalable, maintainable applications, whether it’s building powerful backends or smooth, reactive UIs.

 ---